tiger1deF/proteinTools/docs/source/documentation.rst

    residue_center = myprot[1].center

-If the protein has a PDB ID format, the secondary structure of each residue can also be obtained with the structure property.
+If the protein has a PDB ID format, the secondary structure of each residue can also be obtained with the structure property (between HELIX, SHEET, and UNSTRUCTURED).

 .. code-block:: python